Constance Briscoe: Personal life

 Briscoe's parents emigrated to the United Kingdom from Jamaica in the 1950s.
 Constance's mother Carmen had seven children, including Constance, by her husband George Briscoe.
 She then had another four children by Garfield Eastman.
 Constance attended Sacred Heart Catholic School, Camberwell.

 Briscoe is known for her books Ugly (2006) and Beyond Ugly (2008), in which she claims she was verbally and physically abused by her mother and stepfather as a child.
 She underwent facial and other cosmetic surgery at university.
 She often spoke publicly about her experiences.
 Her mother, Carmen Briscoe-Mitchell, denies these claims and sued her daughter and her publishers Hodder & Stoughton for libel.
 The case was concluded in Briscoe's favour, when a jury in the High Court unanimously accepted her contention that her allegations were substantially true.

-Briscoe's mother stated she wished to have this civil decision reversed in the light of Briscoe's later criminal conviction for perverting the course of justice.
+Briscoe's mother stated that she wished to have this civil decision reversed in the light of Briscoe's later criminal conviction for perverting the course of justice.
 Police have confirmed she also faces criminal investigation in relation to the evidence supporting the civil judgment in her favour.

 Briscoe has two children from a relationship with lawyer Adam Wilson.
 A later relationship with barrister Anthony Arlidge KC ended in 2010.